Catalyst Counseling, Pllc

 So, I hate talking about myself.
 But I know you are contemplating trusting me with your life story, so here are a few things you should know about me.
 (I guess.)

 I'm an Independently Licensed Psychological Examiner and behavioral health care professional, and I’ve been practicing since I graduated from the University of Central Arkansas in 2011.
-I’m quite proud of the relationships I’ve built throughout my career, and I am very excited to be part of an incredible network of physicians, massage therapists and mental health professionals in Arkansas.
+I’m quite proud of the relationships I’ve built throughout my career, and I am very excited to be part of an incredible network of physicians, physical and massage therapists and, of course, mental health professionals in Arkansas.

 I practice what I preach to my clients—I’m a firm believer in actively seeking the good, the positive, and the real.
 I’m quite practiced at setting healthy boundaries and sticking to them.
 Outside of the office, you can find me gardening and doing home improvements, like building a deck or replacing a floor.
 I get a kick out of thrift-store shopping, both because of the bargain and the idea that it’s environmentally conscious.
 Should you choose Catalyst as your partner in leveling up, you will definitely be exposed to my crocheting—it's a bit of an obsession.
 Oh, and I have a wonderfully weird purse that looks absolutely nothing like a purse; it’s ridiculous, which is why I love it.